OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/ai_ready_k8s.md

 <a id="ai_ready_k8s"></a>

 {{< alert title="Important" color="success" >}}
-As a prerequisite to perform validation with AI-Ready Kubernetes and NVIDIA Dynamo, you must follow the procedure outlined in [Configuration and Deployment]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment" %}}).
+To perform the validation with AI-Ready Kubernetes and NVIDIA Dynamo, you must comply with one of the prerequisites:
+* Have an AI Factory ready to be validated; or
+* Configure an AI Factory by following the procedure outlined in [Configuration and Deployment]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment" %}}).
 {{< /alert >}}